Ontario - Police Advisory Board

 Paul became the Chief of the Greater Sudbury Police Service in 2014 and continues to be a proponent for change and innovation.
 He is a strong advocate for community policing and Sudbury’s full circle approach to community safety and wellbeing.

-Appointed to deputy chief of administration in 2011 and then deputy chief of operations in 2014, Deputy Chief Thomas Carrique began his York Regional Police career more than two decades earlier in 1990.
+Carrique the 15th O.P.P.
+Commissioner, he was previously Deputy Chief of York Regional Police, where he began his policing career in 1990.
 He has worked in a plethora of roles across the organization, including Uniform Patrol, Criminal Investigations, Investigative Services, Traffic, Marine, Public Order and was seconded to the Ministry of Community Safety and Correctional Services Criminal Intelligence Services Ontario.

-Before joining the Executive Command Team as the deputy chief of administration, Deputy Chief Carrique served as superintendent of Staff Services.
+Before joining the York Regional Police Executive Command Team as the deputy chief of administration, Commissioner Carrique served as superintendent of Staff Services.
 He also spent time as officer-in-charge of the Organized Crime Bureau, and as Special Investigation Unit liaison officer.

-A gold medalist at the Canadian Police Olympics, Deputy Chief Carrique serves as the co-chair of the Canadian Association of Chiefs of Police Organized Crime Committee, and he serves on the boards of directors at Seneca College and St. John Ambulance – York Region Branch.
+A gold medalist at the Canadian Police Olympics, Carrique served as the co-chair of the Canadian Association of Chiefs of Police Organized Crime Committee, and he serves on the boards of directors at Seneca College and St. John Ambulance – York Region Branch.